Stewy Green Bean and Bacon Pasta

 - Add shallots and green beans to the pan with the bacon drippings.
 Saute over medium heat until shallots are translucent and beans are starting to soften, about 4-5 minutes.

 - Add in garlic and cook for another 1-2 minutes.
 Stir in tomato paste and cook for another minute longer.

 - Deglaze with white wine, and scrape all the brown bits up from the bottom of the pan.

 - Toss in cherry tomatoes, chilis and season with salt and pepper.
 Let cook over medium low heat, until tomatoes have burst and green beans are very tender, about 8-10 minutes.

 - Meanwhile, heavily salt the boiling water and drop in the pasta.
 Cook until al dente.

 - Drain pasta (reserving some water), and add to the skillet with the tomatoes and green beans.
+Toss in the reserved bacon.
 Add in a splash of pasta water and pecorino.
 Toss to combine.
 Add more pasta water as needed to create a nice saucy consistency.